 With the current health care crisis, more and more attention is being paid to employee health because of the part each and every one of us plays in improving the health of our culture and controlling the out-of-control health care costs.

-It is our responsibility as parents, children of older parents, employees and employers to educate ourselves and use that knowledge to positively influence others.
+As parents, children of older parents, employees, and employers, it is our responsibility to educate ourselves and use that knowledge to positively influence others.

 7 Things You Can Do To Improve Your Health

-- Get a physical – contact your physician and get an age-specific health screening.
+Get a physical – Contact your physician and get an age-specific health screening.
 A physical is the first step in learning about your health.

 Monitor your progress over time.
-There is nothing like data over time and the benefit of watching weight numbers go down or exercise time and distance go up!
+There is nothing like data to keep you motivated.
+Enjoy the benefit of watching weight numbers go down as exercise time and distance go up!